-In accordance with the Degree-Granting Institutions Act Regulations (WAC 250-61-060 (3)), DigiPen Institute of Technology is considered to be an eligible institution exempted from degree authorization requirements by the Washington Student Achievement Council effective November 1, 2012.
+In accordance with the Degree-Granting Institutions Act Regulations (WAC 250-61-060 (3)), institutions that meet certain criteria are eligible for exemption from degree authorization.
+DigiPen Institute of Technology is considered to be an eligible institution exempted from degree authorization requirements by the Washington Student Achievement Council effective November 1, 2012.